rust-lang-ru/book/rustbook-ru/nostarch/chapter10.md

 let s: &'static str = "I have a static lifetime.";
 ```

-The text of this string is stored directly in the program’s binary, which is
+The text of this string is складd directly in the program’s binary, which is
 always available.
 Therefore, the lifetime of all string literals is `'static`.

 You might see suggestions in error messages to use the `'static` lifetime.
 But